pola14225/tinycom/README.md

 - dimensions less than 5x5cm
 - single, dual or quad core 1GHz CPU
 - 512GB or 1GB RAM
-- USB 2.0
-- HDMI
-- WIFI + Bluetooth
-- SD-card
+- USB 2.0, HDMI, WIFI, Bluetooth, SD-card
-- real-time clock with battery
-- on-board temperature sensor
+- real-time clock with battery, on-board temperature sensor
 - made from widely available parts
 - can be assembled at home with DIY tools